DeveloppeurPascal/one-shot-tools/README.md

 Creates a randomly generated password list for a user list.

+## genpassword

+Generates a list of passwords with only letters and numbers.

 ## import-CSV-from-MSSQLServer-To-MySQL

 Generate SQL commands to create a database structure from a MS SQL Server dump as CSV files.